How to Fix Logitech Mouse Lagging in Windows 11, 10

 • Try connecting to a different USB port.

-• Use a USB hub, and try connecting to each port; this will help find the right one.
+• Use a USB hub, and try connecting to each port; this will help you find the right one.

 • Move the USB to a different USB port on your PC.